tc39/proposal-operator-overloading/README.md

 A membrane system which runs early in the program's execution (like the freeze-the-world systems) can monkey-patch and replace the `Operators` object to provide this collaboration; therefore, there is no need for any particular additional hooks.
 At a minimum, even without replacing the `Operators` object, the membrane can deny use of overloaded operators for the object on the other side of the membrane.

 `with operator from` declarations provide a further defense: Those declarations prove that the piece of the program has access to (a piece of) the class defining overloaded operators.
 This works because the lookup of the internal slot `[[OperatorSetDefinition]]` does is not transparent to Proxies.
 A membrane system can deny access to that original operator set, and instead replace it with a separate class which overloads operators in a membrane-mediated way.
 In this way, even if an overloaded value "leaks", the right to call its operators is controlled by the class, which forms a capability object.

+### Why does this include `[]`, which isn't an operator but rather property access?

+ES6 introduced Proxy, which lets developers define custom semantics for property access.
+Unfortunately, this capability has certain issues:
+- It's not possible to use both Proxy and the mechanism in this repository together, since operator overloading doesn't forward through Proxy.
+- Proxy has proven difficult to optimize in JS engines, in part due to how general the interface is.
+The proposal for overloading `[]` is much more restricted in its power, potentially making it more optimizable.
+- From the perspective of many JavaScript developers and even library authors, it's an "implementation detail" that array index access is based on JavaScript property access; for them, overloading this way is consistent with their mental model.

+The overloading of `[]` proposed here is based on the semantics of Integer Indexed Exotic Objects, and doesn't add or change anything about JavaScript's meta-object protocol.